The Milford Senior Center is open to Milford residents 55 and over, regardless of color, creed, national origin, sex or sexual orientation.

 HAPPY BIRTHDAY AND CONGRATULATIONS TO OUR

-This information was provided by the Milford Police Department.
+The information for this article was provided by the Milford Police Department

 Please notify us if you are aware of a member who is in a healthcare facility in Milford.
 Please call 203- 877-5131 to request a visit from our Friendly Visitor, Maryann Hayes.